 “Thank you, Shu.
 This is far better than what I was thinking.”

 She held back the saltwater building in her eyes enough to make out Matt’s figure at the altar.
 She remembered how loved she was, letting it wash over her, overflowing with joy.
-The saltwater came down in torrents.
+Her tears came in torrents.

 “Look, Mom, it wasn’t gonna be perfect anyway.”
 Shu offered his arm.
 “You got this.
 As long as you love Matt, everything will be fine.”